Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 Pest infestation and fungal diseases can cause holes in the leaves of your money tree.
-You might have brought home a plant that was already infected with pests or had infections.
-In any case, you must separate such plants, look for the signs and take the necessary steps to fix the problem.
+You might have brought home a plant already infected with pests or had infections.
+In any case, you must separate such plants, look for the signs, and take the necessary steps to fix the problem.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-Why is my money tree getting holes in leaves?
+Why does my money tree have holes in the leaves?

-When you bring a money tree home, it can take some time to adjust to the changes.
-Your money tree was most probably brought up in an environment that does not match entirely with your house.
+When you bring a money tree home, adjusting to the changes can take some time.
+Your money tree was probably brought up in an environment that does not match entirely with your house.

 Give your money tree some time to get adjusted.
-If you notice holes on the leaves of your money tree even after few days, you might have brought a plant that already had infestations.
+If you notice holes in the leaves of your money tree even after a few days, you might have brought a plant that already had infestations.

 One of the most common reasons that cause holes in the leaves of your money tree is pest infestation.
 Pests such as aphids and mealybugs can attack your money tree, which feeds on the sap of your plant.